adobe/adobe-dx/.github/RELEASING.md

     </profile>
 </profiles>
 ```
+- please also upload your public key to some key server e.g. `gpg --keyserver keys.openpgp.org --send-key <keyid>`
 - note that depending on your OS, you may hit https://issues.apache.org/jira/browse/MGPG-59 which is plugin's gpg agent trying
 to access IO.
 Message being something like